airboxlab/rllib-energyplus/README.md

-# Ray RLlib - EnergyPlus Python API sample
+# Ray RLlib - EnergyPlus Python API integration

 An example of how to train a control policy using Ray RLlib and EnergyPlus Python API.